aj0strow/ajostrow.me/db/articles/rendering-tweets.md

 }
 ```

-With this basis its not too hard to render image links too.
+With this basis it's not too hard to render image links too.

 ```javascript
 if (entity.url && /(jpe?g|png|gif$)/.test(entity.url)) {